Pope Julius II: Papal ambassador

 On 23 March 1486, the pope sent Giuliano as Papal Legate to the Court of King Charles VIII of France to ask for help.
 A French entourage arrived in Rome on 31 May, but immediately relations broke down with the pro-Spanish Cardinal Borgia.
-But Ferrante's army decided the pope's humiliation, Innocent backed down and on 10 August signed a treaty.
+But Ferrante's army decided on the pope's humiliation, Innocent backed down, and on 10 August, he signed a treaty.
 Innocent looked for new allies and settled on the Republic of Florence.

 On 2 March 1487, Giuliano was appointed legate in the March of Ancona and to the Republic of Venice.
 He encouraged trade with the sizable Turkish community at these ports.
 But urgent reports arrived from King Matthias Corvinus of Hungary that the Ottoman Sultan Bayezid II was threatening Italy.
 He returned on 8 April 1488, and again took up his residence in the Palazzo Colonna next to the Basilica of the XII Apostles.